While the doors to some of Birmingham Museums venues are closed, there are ways to keep in touch and engaged online, as we bring the museums to you.

 Families and teachers can use our 'BMAG for Kids' online resource.
 The interactive website is a great place for children to make some exciting discoveries.
 Join in the fun and find out about: Victorians, World War 2, Egyptians, Romans and Art.
 The interactive website also contains downloadable printable resources.

 School at Home: Kitchen Science Experiments

 Download our free resources for families and schools including our Thinktank Colouring Sheets.

-You will find social media links for all venues on their pages, please do follow to keep in touch with is while our buildings are closed.
+You will find social media links for all venues on their pages, please do follow to keep in touch for the latest news and information.

-Birmingham Museums is an educational charity and like many sectors, arts and culture organisations are being hit hard by the current closures.
+Birmingham Museums is an educational charity.
 If you’re able to, please consider donating at www.justgiving.com/BirminghamMuseums or text LOVEBMT to 70085 to donate £3.

 Texts cost £3 plus one standard rate message and you’ll be opting in to hear more about our museums and fundraising via telephone and SMS.
 If you’d like to give £3 but do not wish to receive marketing communications, text LOVEBMTNOINFO to 70085.